 Bridging Cultures Bookshelf/Muslim Journeys

 In September 2010, the National Endowment for the Humanities received a grant from the Carnegie Corporation of New York to create a Bridging Cultures Bookshelf to address the need of the American public for credible resources about Muslim beliefs and practices and with the rich cultural heritage associated with Islamic civilizations.
-The project will provide public libraries with a set of resources, vetted by scholars, that will make reliable knowledge about Islam and Islamic civilizations available to a broad American audience.
-These resources will consist of a collection of books and a website designed to expand, amplify, and contextualize the materials on the Bookshelf.
-In selecting and developing these new resources, NEH will provide opportunities for the public to engage actively with these materials, through public programs in libraries, book groups, classrooms, or as individual lifelong learners.
+The project has provided over 900 public libraries with a set of resources, vetted by scholars, that make reliable knowledge about Islam and Islamic civilizations available to a broad American audience.
+These resources consist of a collection of books and a website designed to expand, amplify, and contextualize the materials on the Bookshelf.
+In selecting and developing these new resources, NEH and ALA provide an opportunity for the public to engage actively with these materials through public programs in libraries, book groups, classrooms, or as individual lifelong learners.
 Through this project, NEH seeks to promote individual learning, community discussions, and opportunities for greater cross-cultural understanding.

-As a part of the public outreach component of the project “Beyond Golden Age and Decline,” the Ali Vural Ak Center for Global Islamic Studies and the Rosenzweig Center for History and New Media are collaborating with NEH on the content development and online dissemination of the Bookshelf project.
-The “Muslim Journeys” project website will be launched in January 2013.
+As a part of the public outreach component of the project “Beyond Golden Age and Decline,” the Ali Vural Ak Center for Global Islamic Studies and the Rosenzweig Center for History and New Media collaborated with NEH on the content development and online dissemination of the Bookshelf project.
+The “Muslim Journeys” project website was launched in 2013, and is housed at http://bridgingcultures.neh.gov/muslimjourneys.

 The Bookshelf is not intended to offer readers a comprehensive study of Islam as a religion or of the Muslim world in all its complexity.
 Based on consultation with scholars and our own research and discussion, NEH has identified learning objectives for the project: The Bookshelf as a whole is intended to foster understanding of Islam as a religion practiced in the Middle East as well as other regions of the world; of the variety of beliefs and practices within Islam; of the role of Islamic civilizations in the travel, trade, migration, and cultural exchange that characterize world history; of technological, scientific, and humanistic achievements that have their roots in both Islamic and “Western” cultures; of the place of Muslims in U.S. history since the colonial period.
 The project is also intended to cultivate an appreciation of the arts, architecture, or literature of one or more majority Muslim regions; the similarities and differences in the traditions and practices of Judaism, Christianity and Islam; Islam through the eyes of practicing Muslims; and connections with Islamic cultures that readers find within their own experience.